Resources

 SHARE THIS POST:

-One of the biggest challenges remote teams face is lack of visibility.
+One of the biggest challenges remote teams face is a lack of visibility and connection with coworkers.

 What is Employee Appreciation Day?

 Employee Appreciation Day is a yearly celebration that falls on the first Friday of March.
-This year, Employee Appreciation day is on March 3rd, 2023.
+Go ahead and mark your calendars so you can prep with plenty of Employee Appreciation Day ideas:

 It’s an important day for many reasons.
-Employee Appreciation Day gives teams a chance to connect and celebrate accomplishments from the past year.
-It’s also a great way to boost company morale and raise team spirits.
+Employee Appreciation Day gives teams a chance to boost employee engagement and celebrate accomplishments from the past year.
+It’s also a great opportunity to increase company morale and raise team spirit.

-The truth is that you should really be finding ways to celebrate your team all year-round.
-But no matter when you choose to recognize your team, a thoughtful, creative approach can make recognition more meaningful.
-Here are 10 creative ways to show appreciation for your team.
+The truth is that you should really be finding ways to celebrate your team all year round.
+But no matter when you choose to recognize your team, a thoughtful, creative approach can make employee recognition more meaningful.
+Here are 10 employee appreciation day ideas to celebrate your team.

 1. Play virtual team-building games